uyenlx/uyenlx/README.md

                           じしˍ,)ノ
 I'm **Bao**, I am projected to graduate in 2027, I hope to get a job in game development.
 What I like most about programming is the satisfaction of having a working program, it is rewarding like a puzzle.
 In this next year I hope to improve my skill level with more projects.

-- 🌱 I’m currently majoring in Informatics at ASU
+- 🌱 I’m currently majoring in Computer Science at ASU
 - 🤔 I know **Javascript, Java, C++, HTML**
 - 💬 I like crocheting and painting for hobbies